Non-Perturbative Geometric Framework for Single-Qubit Gates under Always-On Couplings: Block Diagonal Hamiltonian Derivation

 \subsection{Three-qubit Chain}

-We now consider a three-qubit system forming a 1D-chain, with the driven qubit in the middle (indexed as third so that the Hamiltonian has a clean block-diagonal form).
-The Hamiltonian of the system is:
+We now consider a three-qubit system forming a 1D chain, with the driven qubit placed in the middle (indexed as the third qubit so that the Hamiltonian has a clean block-diagonal form).
+The system Hamiltonian is given by: